telerik/fiddler-everywhere-docs/knowledge-base/troubleshoot-traffic-capturing.md

 The user can execute a simple **cURL** command in the **macOS** terminal and check the output in the terminal and inside Fiddler Everywhere:

-1. Open Fiddler Everywhere and ensure that it is configured to capture HTTPS traffic (Settings > HTTPS > Capture HTTPS traffic is checked).
-There is no need to turn Live Traffic on - it does not matter in this test.
+1. Open Fiddler Everywhere and ensure that it is configured to capture HTTPS traffic (The root certificate is installed and trusted and **Settings > HTTPS > Capture HTTPS traffic** is checked).

-2. Open a terminal and enter the following command:
+1. Open a terminal and enter the following command:

     ```Shell
     curl -v --url https://www.example.com/ -x 127.0.0.1:8866
     ```

     The `-x` option sets the Fiddler Everywhere proxy.
 The `-v` option provides verbose logs.
-Optionally, you could use the `-k` option to disable SSL verification.
+Optionally, you can use the `-k` option to disable SSL verification.

-3. Check the command output.
-There should be a line related to the Server certificate, and under it, the certificate should list Fiddler's URL (http://www.fiddler2.com)
+1. Check the command output.
+There will be a line related to the Server certificate, and under it, the certificate will list Fiddler's URL (http://www.fiddler2.com)

     ```Console
     *   Trying 127.0.0.1...